-For a major incident a Control Point would be established on the Pier and this would become the ambulance rendezvous point.
+For a major incident a Control Point would be established on the Pier, Old Quay Head, Quay Road or the Cove and this would become the ambulance rendezvous point.
 From there they would be despatched to their required destination.

 Current SWAST policy states that its personnel will not deploy beyond the shoreline.
 Therefore, it is likely that casualties would be transported ashore by Helicopter and/or Lifeboat.
 The casualty landing site for the Lifeboat is dependent on tidal and weather constraints.
 The casualty landing site for Helicopters would be on the upper level of the Pier Car Park, if sufficiently clear, or alternatively on Hillsborough Playing Fields.